KGSR: Austin City Limits Radio

-As an adult contemporary station
+Adult contemporary: Star, Austin, and Lucy

 On March 7, 2019, KGSR began running promos directing Austin City Limits Radio listeners to the 97.1 signal.
-The next day, KGSR flipped to soft adult contemporary as Star 93.3, launching with 9,300 songs in a row.
-The station primarily targeted women in the 35-54 age demographic, and carried the syndicated Delilah in evenings.
+The next day, KGSR flipped to soft AC as Star 93.3, launching with 9,300 songs in a row.
+The station primarily targeted women in the 35–54 age demographic, and carried the syndicated Delilah in evenings.
 The previous Austin City Limits Radio format continues to air on KGSR-HD2 and the 97.1 translator.

 In June 2019, Emmis announced that it would sell its stake in the Austin joint venture to Sinclair for $39.3 million.
 Sinclair will operate the stations under the licensee Waterloo Media.

-On February 14, 2020, the station segued back to hot adult contemporary while maintaining the Star 93.3 branding, but with the new slogan "Nothing But the Hits".
-On September 18, 2020, KGSR flipped back to Top 40/CHR as 93.3 Austin, with the first song being "WAP" by Cardi B featuring Megan Thee Stallion.
+On February 14, 2020, the station segued back to hot AC while maintaining the Star 93.3 branding, but with the new slogan "Nothing But the Hits".
+On September 18, 2020, KGSR flipped back to contemporary hit radio as 93.3 Austin, with the first song being "WAP" by Cardi B featuring Megan Thee Stallion.
 After recording only a 1.0 share in Nielsen Audio ratings during its first month on-air, the station segued back to hot AC again on November 18, maintaining the existing 93.3 Austin branding and airstaff.

-On January 4, 2021, KGSR rebranded once more to Lucy 93.3, maintaining the existing hot AC format.
-The new brand is a nod to Luci Baines Johnson, daughter of former President Lyndon B. Johnson and Lady Bird Johnson, whose family owned the group of stations that would later include KGSR.
-Lucy is being positioned as a female counterpart to sister adult hits station KBPA (Bob FM).
+On January 4, 2021, KGSR rebranded once more to Lucy 93.3, maintaining the hot AC format.
+The new brand was a nod to Luci Baines Johnson, daughter of former President Lyndon B. Johnson and Lady Bird Johnson, whose family owned the group of stations that would later include KGSR.
+Lucy was positioned as a female counterpart to sister adult hits station KBPA (Bob FM).
 The move marked KGSR's fourth change in branding or format in just shy of a year.
-The first song on Lucy was "Lucy in the Sky with Diamonds" by The Beatles before returning to its hot AC playlist starting with "Kings & Queens" by Ava Max.
-A similar format was launched the following year on sister station WTAR-AM in Norfolk, Virginia, and it's translator stations.

 On August 21, 2021, KGSR added Elvis Duran and the Morning Show.
-Elvis was part of the station in the early 1990s (as CHR/Top 40 KBTS) as both the station's morning show host and program director.
+Duran was part of the station in the early 1990s (as Top 40/CHR KBTS) as both the station's morning show host and program director.

+Latino 93.3

+On July 12, 2023, at 9:33 am, KGSR shifted to a Spanish-language CHR format focused on bachata, Latin pop, reggaeton, and tropical music as Latino 93.3, reviving a format heard on K274AX/KLZT-HD2 from 2013 to 2021, then briefly again from January to June 2022.

+Vibe 93.3

+On August 30, 2024, KGSR's Spanish CHR format moved to translator K246BD (97.1 FM) and KGSR-HD4 as Latino 97.1, displacing the "Austin City Limits" branding and AAA format, which moved online.
+Concurrently, KGSR flipped to rhythmic adult contemporary, branded as Vibe 93.3.
+In October 2024, the Latino 97.1 subchannel flipped to a mix of Latin pop and English-language adult contemporary in the vein of WMIA-FM; the change was undone in February 2025, with the station reverting to its previous Spanish CHR format.